chiachl6/Nov22-2021-test/README.md

 ---> git push \
 **Note, we can also use "git add ." for anything new files or changes made in the same repository. \

+  If there are some new updates from the remote branch (that's say, you change something on the repository in github), the way to update your local branch will be: \